 CPC leadership holds meeting on 2024 economic work, anti-corruption work, Party discipline

-The country should continuously and effectively prevent and defuse risks in key areas and resolutely safeguard the bottom line against systemic risks.
+It was emphasized at the meeting that to do a good job in the economic work next year, it is necessary to follow the guidance of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era, fully implement the guiding principles of the 20th CPC National Congress and the Second Plenary Session of the 20th CPC Central Committee, adhere to the general principle of seeking progress while maintaining stability, and faithfully implement the new development philosophy on all fronts.
+It is also essential to accelerate the forging of a new development paradigm, focus on promoting high-quality development, comprehensively deepen reform and opening up, and build self-reliance and strength in high-level science and technology.
+It is imperative to intensify macro regulation, do a good job both in expanding domestic demand and deepening supply-side structural reform, ensure both new urbanization and rural revitalization across the board, and secure both high-quality development and high-level security.
+It is important to boost economic vitality, prevent and mitigate risks, improve social expectations, consolidate and promote the momentum of economic recovery, and effectively improve the quality of our economy and promote its growth within a reasonable range.
+It is important to improve people's well-being, maintain social stability, and make further progress in building China into a strong country and realizing the rejuvenation of the Chinese nation through a Chinese path to modernization.

-Measures should also be taken to promote urban-rural integrated development and coordinated regional development, further advance ecological progress and green and low-carbon growth, and ensure and improve people's well-being, according to the meeting.
+It was pointed out at the meeting that next year, we must adhere to the principle of seeking progress while maintaining stability, promoting stability through progress, and prioritizing development before addressing problems.
+We need to strengthen the counter-cyclical and cross-cyclical adjustment of macroeconomic policies, and continue to implement proactive fiscal policies and prudent monetary policies.
+The proactive fiscal policies should be appropriately strengthened and improved in quality and efficiency, while the prudent monetary policies should be flexible, appropriate, precise, and effective.
+We must strengthen the consistency of macroeconomic policy orientation and strengthen publicity and public opinion guidance on economic affairs.
+We should lead the building of a modern industrial system with technological innovation, and boost the resilience and security of industrial and supply chains.
+It is imperative to expand domestic demand and form a virtuous cycle of mutual promotion between consumption and investment.
+It is a must to further reforms in key areas and inject impetus into high-quality development.
+Efforts must be made to expand high-level opening up, and consolidate the foundation of foreign trade and foreign investment.
+We must continue to effectively prevent and defuse risks in key areas, and resolutely guard against the occurrence of systemic risks.
+It is imperative to unremittingly advance work on agriculture, rural areas and rural residents, and promote urban-rural integration and coordinated regional development.
+It is necessary to further accelerate building an ecological civilization and green and low-carbon development, and accelerate the building of a Beautiful China.
+It is important to do everything within our capacity and means to secure people's livelihoods and improve their well-being.

-The meeting stressed the high-quality implementation of the CPC Central Committee's major decisions and arrangements for economic work, while underscoring efforts to ensure market supply and stable prices of essential goods during New Year's Day and the Spring Festival and ensure full and timely payments of migrant workers' wages.
+The need was stressed at the meeting to uphold and strengthen the Party's overall leadership and soundly implement the CPC Central Committee's major decisions and arrangements for economic work.
+It is necessary to ensure market supply and stable prices of important commodities for people's livelihoods during New Year's Day and Spring Festival, secure full and timely payments of migrant workers' wages, care for the production and life of disadvantaged groups, implement the responsibility systems for workplace safety, and secure the safety of people's lives and property and their health.

-Since the 20th CPC National Congress in 2022, new progress and achievements have been made in advancing the high-quality development of discipline inspection and supervision, the meeting said.
+It was noted at the meeting that since the 20th CPC National Congress, under the strong leadership of the CPC Central Committee with Comrade Xi Jinping at its core, the CPC CCDI and NCS as well as discipline inspection and supervision departments at all levels have carried out the theoretical study program on thoroughly studying and implementing Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era and the campaign for education of officials in this sector nationwide in a solid manner.
+They have furthered efforts to improve Party conduct, build integrity and combat corruption, kept improving the systems for exercising full and rigorous Party self-governance, and conducted rigorous management and governance to build an iron team of disciplinary inspection and supervision.
+As a result, new progress has been made in promoting high-quality development of discipline inspection and supervision work.

-Discipline inspection and supervision organs should promote the Party's full and rigorous self-governance and make unremitting efforts to improve conduct, enforce discipline and combat corruption, it noted.
+It was stressed at the meeting that discipline inspection and supervision departments must further their efforts to study and implement Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era, and continue its unremitting efforts to exercise full and rigorous Party self-governance, improve conduct, enforce discipline and combat corruption.
+It is imperative to strengthen political supervision, ensure that the decisive significance of establishing Comrade Xi Jinping's core position on the Party Central Committee and in the Party as a whole and establishing the guiding role of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era is thoroughly understood across the Party, unswervingly uphold Comrade Xi Jinping's core position on the Party Central Committee and in the Party as a whole and uphold the Party Central Committee's authority and its centralized, unified leadership, and make unremitting efforts to maintain the Party's solidarity and unity.
+Continued efforts must be made to seek solid progress in our fight against corruption, and special campaign should be organized to overhaul those industries, systems, and regions where corruption is serious.
+Corrupt low-ranking officials, whose piecemeal abuse of power plagues people's lives like insidious flies and ants must be investigated and punished according to the law.
+Those who take bribes and give bribes must be both investigated and punished so as to combat corruption at the source.
+It is essential to develop a culture in the new era under which clean and honest officials are admired, and efforts must be made to eradicate breeding grounds and conditions for corruption.
+Great efforts must be made to tackle pointless formalities, bureaucratism, hedonism, and extravagance by strengthening supervision and inspection, as well as tightening enforcement of discipline.
+Coordination and cooperation between supervision by disciplinary inspection as well as supervision departments and other forms of oversight should be strengthened to achieve seamless and collaborative supervision to considerably raise the effectiveness of supervision.
+With thorough self-reform, a highly competent and professional team of disciplinary inspection and supervision personnel should be trained, and they should try to be examples of self-reform and models for abiding by rules and discipline.

 Photos